 Does teething cause fevers?

-Teething is not considered to cause a fever.
+Teething isn’t considered a cause of fever.
 It may be that your teething infant has another underlying condition causing the fever.

 Treating a fever in an infant will vary based on the age of the child and the symptoms surrounding the fever.